emanuellcs/emanuellcs/README.md

 ## 🚀 About Me

 Hi!
 I'm a passionate software developer with an insatiable curiosity for creating innovative digital experiences.
-My journey in the world of code is driven by a commitment to building user-friendly, impactful web and mobile applications.
+My journey in the world of code is driven by a commitment to building user-friendly, impactful web, desktop and mobile applications.

 ### 📊 Profile Overview